Climate change: Athletes flag the dangers of manmade snow

 Some venues even make snow and then store it under wood chips through the summer and spread it around a track when it gets cold.
 Artificial snow, welcome as it may be, does not get better with age.
 Race organizers should take that into consideration when designing courses, skiers and experts say.

 John Aalberg, a former Olympic cross country skier who designs Olympic Nordic ski courses, including for the Beijing Games, said they always consider icy conditions when designing a course.
-He said a bigger safety issue was the change in race formats from individual starts to mass start races.
+He said a bigger safety issue was the change in race formats from individual starts to mass starts.

-“When you ski one-by-one like they used to do in the ‘90s, you could have gnarlyer downhills and corners because they came one at a time,” he said.
-“What’s important in terms of safety is that downhill corners aren’t too tight in terms of width.”
+“When you ski one-by-one like they used to do in the ‘90s, you could have gnarlier downhills and corners because they came one at a time,” he said.

 Unlike Alpine equipment, cross county skis don’t have metal edges.
 They’re designed to be thin and lightweight for climbing hills and gliding over flats.
 The boots are flexible and connect to the ski with a single metal bar under the toe.
 Nordic skiers don’t use the edge of the ski to navigate around a corner.
 Instead, they take fast baby steps to get around the curve.